MownikaKonamaneni/Econometrics/README.md

-# Effect of Marijuana Legalization on Violent Crimes
+# Causal effect of Marijuana Legalization on Violent Crimes

 ## Overview